Fire and rescue services

 Contact the Ministry of Foreign Affairs of Belarus for details.

-If, despite our advice, you arrive with more than $US10,000 worth of currency and goods, you'll need to complete a declaration form.
+If, despite our advice, you decide to enter Belarus and arrive with cash or travellers cheques worth more than the equivalent of 10,000 USD, you'll need to complete a declaration form.

 Carry it during your visit and show it when you leave the country.

-If you're staying in a hotel, registration is usually part of the check-in procedure.
+Registering is usually part of the check-in procedure if you stay in a hotel.
 Confirm this with your hotel.

 More information:

-You won't be allowed to leave Belarus without an original visa unless you're granted authorisation.
-This comes from the Citizenship and Migration Department of the Belarusian Ministry of Interior.
+You won't be able to leave Belarus without an original visa unless you're granted authorisation from the Citizenship and Migration Department of the Belarusian Ministry of Interior.

 The local currency is the Belarus Ruble (BYN).